 This review primarily focuses on the botanical description, geographical distribution, environmental conditions, reproductive biology, breeding system, wood properties, plantation establishment, growth patterns, major pests and diseases, medicinal uses, and phytochemistry of Haldina cordifolia.
 As a valuable timber species with significant medicinal properties, this multipurpose tree offers numerous benefits.
 However, despite its ecological and economic importance, Haldina cordifolia remains underutilized and often overlooked.
 This highlights the need for further research and conservation efforts to promote its sustainable use.
 The review provides valuable insights into its diverse applications and the benefits of its cultivation.

-Fig 1 : Haldina cordifolia, which is previously known as Adina cordifolia